hzhreal/HTOS/TUTORIAL.md

 All save pair commands accept saves in bulk, except for when you upload a save from your region when re-regioning (you can upload in bulk when you upload the ones you want to resign and re-region).
 The quick codes command and convert command also accepts multiple savegames.

 ## Commands
-**common arguments**:
+**common Arguments**:
 `playstation_id`: YOUR PLAYSTATION NETWORK USERNAME
 It will get converted to your account ID using the PSN API.
 If it fails you will get prompted to write in your account ID, you can find it in the folders by looking into the folders of a savefile from your account.
-Your account ID will be saved and you do not need to include the argument if you want to use the previously stored one.
+Your account ID will be saved and you do not need to include the Argument if you want to use the previously stored one.

 `shared_gd_link`: A link to your shared Google Drive folder.
 Make sure to set write permission for everyone.
-Only if you want the bot to upload the the file to your shared drive, this is optional.
+Only if you want the bot to upload the file to your shared drive, this is optional.

 # List of commands